kkp777/paku-demo/README.md

 # paku-demo
-This is a demo for Git Github class
+This is a demo for Git Github class.